jxnblk/repng/README.md

   Options
     -c --css        CSS file to include

-    -p --props      Props to pass to the React component
+    -p --props      Props in JSON format to pass to the React component

     -w --width      Width of image

     -h --height     Height of image

-    --crop          Crop image to specified height
+    -C --crop       Crop image to specified height

     -s --scale      Scale image